-Wix’s designs are good.
+Wix’s designs are solid as well.
 They’ve improved a lot over the last year.
-Additionally, Wix doesn’t allow any CSS customization, so you have to use their editing tools, which in fairness are the best of the three.
+Wix doesn’t allow any CSS customization, so you have to use their editing tools, which in fairness are the best of the three.

-Weebly wins on design in my experience.
-They have solid templates and allow for full customization if that’s your thing.
+Weebly & Wix tie on design in my experience.
+They both have solid templates and allow for customization if that’s your thing.
 I like the fact that Weebly allows CSS customization, though Wix does better ensuring that your site always works across all devices & browsers.
 If you want to deliberately limit yourself to a pre-filled template that does the job – then GoDaddy’s route is certainly an option.

 Technical features are all the web development best practices that don’t really matter…until they matter a lot.
 I’m talking about generating clean URLs, editable metadata, allowing page-level redirects, etc.

 For Weebly, they have plenty of front end tools.
 They automatically generate permalinks and well-coded HTML.
 You can edit CSS & HTML if you want.
 For a hosted website builder, they do very well from a professional’s perspective.